macmillanpublishers/bookmaker/README.md

 Install the utilities listed in the previous section, as needed.
 For reference, you need to install the following in order to create these outputs:

-* To create an HTML file: Ruby, Java, Saxon, Python
+* To create an HTML file: Ruby, Java, Saxon, Python, node.js
-* To create a PDF file: Ruby, Java, Saxon (any version), Python, PrinceXML OR a Docraptor account+SSL cert file
+* To create a PDF file: Ruby, Java, Saxon (any version), Python, node.js, PrinceXML OR a Docraptor account+SSL cert file
-* To create an EPUB file: Ruby, Saxon PE+Java OR xsltproc, Python, Imagemagick (optional)
+* To create an EPUB file: Ruby, Saxon PE+Java OR xsltproc, Python, node.js, Imagemagick (optional)

 #### Ruby